What is a 529 Plan, and Why Should You Care?

 529 plans were created to help parents, grandparents, aunts, uncles, etc., save for a child’s future education costs.

 Often referred to as a “savings” account, 529 plans are essentially investment accounts.
 And you can be as involved as you want to be.
 If you’re a savvy investor familiar with things like stocks, bonds and mutual funds, you can be more hands-on with your account.
-If investing isn’t your cup of tea, plan-appointed investment experts have developed various investment options that allow you to choose a strategy based on your preferred risk tolerance.
+You can select from a variety of investments from aggressive to more conservative.
+If investing isn’t your cup of tea, 529 plans offer a kind of “set it and forget it” option called an age-based or year of enrollment option that automatically invests in more conservative investments as your child gets closer to college age.

-Increases in value of the savings/investment are tax-exempt when they are used to pay for qualified higher education expenses, including tuition, books, room and board or any required equipment at an accredited college.
+Increases in value of your savings/investment are distributed tax free when they are used to pay for qualified higher education expenses, including tuition, books, room and board or any required equipment at an eligible college. *

 Important note here: If it is YOU who opens the 529 account, then it is YOU who controls the account, and it is YOU who decides which of your college-aged children gets to use the money in it.

-Another important note: 529 plans are administered by states, state agencies and educational institutions and are authorized by Section 529 of the Internal Revenue Code.
+Another important note: 529 plans are administered by states, state agencies and a consortium of colleges and universities and are authorized by Section 529 of the Internal Revenue Code.

 There are two types of 529 plans: